Comcast/ssh-to/README.md

 <a name="requirements"></a>

 You must have <a href="https://stedolan.github.io/jq/">jq</a> installed on your system so that the list of servers can be parsed.
+If jq is not found, ssh-to will complain and exit.

 ## Getting Started